ChiefWoof/Updated-Leaderboard/documentation/_pages_for_everyone/stats/net.md

 Informally known as "GD Experience," net score is the equalization of stats and merge them into one numeric value

 > [!CAUTION]
-> For this purpose of simplicity in this document, some values in the formula are rounded down to the nearest whole number.
+> For the purpose of simplicity, some values in the formula are rounded down to the nearest whole number.
 For exact values, see the derivation calculations

 ### Glossary
 * [How it's calculated](#how-its-calculated)